roytang/blog/content/post/2024/06/weeknotes-06-09/index.md

 ### Media Diet

 - **Gaming**:
     - Single player: Still playing a lot of **Hades** again, though there are soooo many other games I want to play.
 To that end, when I passed by the mall I decided to get a copy of **Paper Mario: Thousand Year Door** for Switch (haven't tested it yet).
-After I bought that, suddenly **Octopath Traveller** 1 and 2 dropped on Game Pass, then **Marvel's Midnight Suns** became free on epic and I'm like @_@.
+After I bought that, suddenly **Octopath Traveler** 1 and 2 dropped on Game Pass, then **Marvel's Midnight Suns** became free on epic and I'm like @_@.
 Given all of these options, I decided to start playing [Eiyuden Chronicle: Hundred Heroes](https://www.youtube.com/watch?v=9h9gfq8_H1A) instead!
     - Online: Still doing regular grinding in **Magic Arena** and **Marvel Snap**, sometimes **Eternal**.

 - **Reading**: Still just more comics, mostly just Marvels.